-- Firstly we will record the name and handle of the account, the date, social media post and why it is unacceptable
+- We will record the name and handle of the account, the date, social media post and why it is unacceptable

 - We will delete or hide any posts which we view to be offensive.
 Following this we will usually issue a written warning, after consulting with the Communications Manager and/or the relevant Service Director.
 This will usually be by means of a private direct social media message in the first instance with a link to our social media policy

-- If we block any social media user the Communications team will record the decision and make the Chief Executive aware.
+- If we block any social media user the Communications team will record the decision and make the Managing Director aware.
 We may also report the matter to the Police where behaviour amounts to abuse or harassment or a criminal offence is suspected.

 Additional policy information